-The following lists the SORs that the in-scope suppliers we surveyed reported as being in their supply chains and the RMAP certification status of each SOR.
-As previously noted, not all of these SORs necessarily processed 3TG contained in our 2020 products because our suppliers generally provided facility information through the CMRT at the company level, representing each supplier's entire product line, and generally did not limit their CMRT responses to facility information for 3TG in products they supplied to the Company specifically.
+The SORs that have been identified to the Company by its Suppliers as processing Conflict Minerals used by those Suppliers, the applicable Conflict Mineral, and their RMAP certification status is set forth below.
+As previously noted, not all of these SORs necessarily processed 3TG contained in our 2023 products.
+Our Suppliers generally provided facility information through the CMRT at the company level, representing each Supplier's entire product line, and generally did not limit their CMRT responses to facility information for 3TG in products they supplied to the Company specifically.